scartwright91/Crocodile/Sandbox/README.md

 ## Bugs

-1. DirectoryWatcher doesn't work for shaders.
+DirectoryWatcher doesn't work for shaders.
+	* Does not work on assets/shaders
+	* Does not work with postprocessing enabled